fourkitchens/d8-starter-kit/README.md

 ```

 The VM provisioning should complete without errors.
 If so, you'll be able to access the site at [my-project.local](http://my-project.local).

+If this is a new site without a database, go here to complete the Drupal install: [http://my-project.local/core/install.php](http://my-project.local/core/install.php).

 You'll be able to access some helpful tools for the VM (like phpMyAdmin, Solr, and MailHog) at [http://192.168.88.92](http://192.168.88.92).